nadinekuo/www/about/releases/ET_2018_09_announcement.md

 ## New thorns or tools

-* GiRaFFE (~1,600 lines of code): Solves the GRFFE equations in the formalism of Paschalidis & Shapiro [2] using the same reconstruction (PPM) and staggered vector potential methods as IllinoisGRMHD.
+* GiRaFFE (~1,600 lines of code): Solves the GRFFE equations in the formalism of Paschalidis and Shapiro [2] using the same reconstruction (PPM) and staggered vector potential methods as IllinoisGRMHD.

 * GiRaFFEfood (~1,300 lines of code): Code validation initial data and basic diagnostics.
 Contains Five 1D tests in flat spacetime (fast wave, Alfvén wave, degenerate Alfvén wave, "three-wave", FFE breakdown), One 3D test in flat spacetime (aligned rotator), and Three 3D tests in curved spacetimes ("Exact Wald" solution, "Magnetospheric Wald" solution, and split monopole).

 * ShiftedKerrSchild (~230 lines of code): Sets up all 3+1 quantities for a Kerr-Schild spacetime with an arbitrary radial shift, to mitigate effects of extreme spacetime curvature near r_{KS}=0.
 See Appendix of code release paper for full discussion.

-* GiRaFFE_to_HydroBase & ID_converter_GiRaFFE (~230 lines of code): Acts as a translation layer to convert 3-velocities in HydroBase's Valencia formalism to/from the 3-velocity found in the induction equation (vi = ui/u0; native to GiRaFFE).
+* GiRaFFE_to_HydroBase and ID_converter_GiRaFFE (~230 lines of code): Acts as a translation layer to convert 3-velocities in HydroBase's Valencia formalism to/from the 3-velocity found in the induction equation (vi = ui/u0; native to GiRaFFE).

 ## Upcoming changes for the next releases